-Our Guilds of the City Afternoon Tea will be back every Saturday starting from 10th October!Read More>
+Our Guilds of the City Afternoon Tea is back every Saturday & Sunday.
+Enjoy 25% off until 31st January 2021.Read More>

 In one sweep, the view from Mercer Roof Terrace takes in London’s skyline, from the dome of St Paul’s Cathedral to the glass tip of The Shard.
 The menu celebrates the best of British cooking, using sustainably sourced meat and fish from the British Isles.Read More>